GlobalwideGames/globalwidegames.github.io/README.md

 # Blog
 - v1.0.0 - basic site uploaded updates and more games will be coming
 - v1.1.0 - Added 7 games and fixed some bugs
+- v1.2.0 - Added 15 games and fixed some bugs